 Co-op Connections works with EHS to provide students with NY Northeastern University Leased Housing in Brooklyn Heights and Midtown Manhattan.
 Although Co-op Connections has a limited number of bed spaces in these two locations, co-op students can contact EHS on … Continue reading

 92Y is a Residence home for students, interns, and young professionals.
 92Y provides views from top floor rooms, large closets, a clean, quiet and safe place to live.
 What makes this residence unique is that you’ll have access to 92Y’s concerts, … Continue reading

 This option is for female students only.
 No overnight male guests allowed.
 Student have their own single bedroom and share bathroom with others on the floor.
-Rates cost $305 per week and include maid service, two meals a day, and … Continue reading
+Please see the website for information about raters per week and amenities that include maid … Continue reading

 Corporate and Furnished Housing “HomeSuite is an online marketplace that removes the guesswork and hassle from finding short-term furnished housing.
 If you are visiting family, traveling for work, remodeling your home, or just making a transition to a new city, … Continue reading